KiClaudia/greeniguana/README.md

 # 5/27/2022
 doing interaction post hoc for totri.
 Did a simple main, was significant, did pairwise, since I only have two groups for diet (g and W), idk if doing pairwise is neccessary because "where" the difference is has to be bewteen the only two groups.
 I can see this pairwise step being nececssary if there were 3 groups and so on.

+NOTE TO SELF, difference between post hoc for main effect and interaction effect is that it is not group_by for main but is for interaction

+glucose 2way rm aov and post hoc, updated GlucoseEffectDay0_Day107Results, took outlier out (iguana #5) OXY 2way rm aov and post hoc. updated excel. took out some outliers. some post hoc had to change paired to FALSE because of stuff taken out